Thanksgiving - America's Communal Holiday

 The Pilgrims Legacy: Love, Sharing & Community Empowerment

-Thanksgiving: A day of Community, Sharing & Humility before a Greater Power
+In 1782 Thanksgiving was Declared Day of Community, Humility & Sharing before a Greater Power

 In 1782 the United States Congress issued a proclamation for a day of thanks.
 Wikipedia says the text issued in that proclamation is as follows,